kangoka/tiktodv3/README.md

 ## Special thanks
 1. Thanks to https://zefoy.com/ for providing an amazing free service.
-2. Everyone who reccomended ketuy.
+2. Everyone who recommended ketuy.
 3. XxB1a for majorly improving tiktodv3